AI safety reading group

 Directions for joining discussions:

-- Step into matomatical’s portal (bottom-right corner of stack), or use the menu: “Pockets” > “Go to pocket” > type address “Gemini Pulsar 1”.
+- At the scheduled discussion time, launch the Roblox experience The Rising Sea and then step into matomatical’s portal (bottom-right corner of stack, see picture), or use the menu: “Pockets” > “Go to pocket” > type address “Gemini Pulsar 1”.

 Completing weekly readings is recommended, but ultimately optional.
 The discussion sessions begin with a summary of the reading, lead by Matt (unless otherwise noted).